How-to guide: reinforcing walls for grab rails or shower seats

 Wall reinforcement required for grab rails (top) and shower seats/hinged rails (below)

 The way this is done is by adding more timber and plywood between the studs in all the places where your shower seat or grab rails will be attached.

 Our designers are highly experienced in making sure supports are not only positioned in the best possible place to help you, but also where they can be securely mounted.
-Our installation service also includes a full survey to understand your bathroom construction fully and ensure the compatibility of our design.
+Always ensure you are working with reputable installers who will undertake a full survey to understand your bathroom construction and ensure the compatibility of our design.